hardscrabble/hardscrabble.github.io/_posts/2017-12-21-the-hardware-and-software-i-use.md

 At work, since March 2017, I use a **[Lenovo ThinkPad P50]** which is enormous and heavy and has a numpad built in that I never use and that little red nub for mousing that I never use and a hinge that curiously opens to a full 180 degrees which I never do and a second set of mouse buttons above the track pad which I never use and a fingerprint scanner that I never use.
 I didn't exactly pick it out: when someone left the company I took it over and turned in a MacBook Pro so I could try out switching to Linux (more on that later).
-I do like it: it's super fast; the keyboard is good; the screen is sharp; it has all the ports you could want; the actual thing feels pretty good; once your eyes adjust, its stark black and red aesthetic starts to look kind of slick.
+I do like it: it's super fast; the keyboard is good; the screen is sharp; it has all the ports you could want; the actual thing feels pretty good; and once your eyes adjust, its stark black and red aesthetic starts to look kind of slick.
 I'll probably pick a smaller ThinkPad for my next laptop.

 I use it with a **[WASD V2 87-Key Custom Mechanical Keyboard][kb]**, which is _awesome_ and a $5 **[AmazonBasics USB Mouse][mouse]** which is perfectly fine.